marianealidio/meal-hacker/README.md

 **5. Paste the API keys into the `.env` file**

-Open the `.env` file (already in the project folder) in Notepad and paste the four lines shown in the section above.
+Open the `.env` file  and paste the four lines provided in blackboard.
 Save the file.

 **6. Set up the database**
 ```